A direct method to find Stokes multipliers in closed form for P1 and more general integrable systems: Main results in sectors of analyticity

 The first array of poles beyond $i\RR^+$ is located at points $x=p_n$ near the solutions $\tilde{p}_n$ of the equation $\xi(x)=12$, namely

 Rotating $x$ further into the second quadrant, $h$ develops successive arrays of poles separated by distances $O(\ln x)$ of each other as long as $\arg(x)=\pi/2+o(1)$ \cite{invent}. \begin{Note} {\em The array of poles developed near the other edge of the sector of analyticity, for $\arg(x)=-\pi/2+o(1)$, is obtained by the conjugation symmetry in \S\ref{sym}: in \eqref{eq:eq51} and \eqref{eq:pospoles} $i$ is replaced by $-i$ and $C_+$ by a different constant, still unique, $C_-$.
-The tritronqu\'ee $h_t$ has the sector of analyticity as in \eqref{sectorinx} and $C_-=\mu$; $h_t$ has an array of poles for $\arg(x)=-\pi/2+o(1)$.
-By the rotation symmetry, near arg$\, x=3\pi/2+o(1)$, the other edge of the sector of analyticity of $h_t$, \eqref{eq:eq51} and \eqref{eq:f11} hold with $e^{-x}$ replaced by $e^x$ and with $C_3=\mu$ instead of $C_+$ (see also \eqref{eq:sings} below).} \end{Note}
+The tritronqu\'ee $h_t$ has the sector of analyticity as in \eqref{sectorinx}; $h_t$ has an array of poles for $\arg(x)=-\pi/2+o(1)$.
+For more details see \cite{cch}. } \end{Note}